ab4d/Ab4d.SharpEngine.Samples/README.md

 ## Change log

+**v0.9.20 RC1** (2023-11-15):
+- Added support for custom coordinate system - it can be changed by calling Scene.SetCoordinateSystem.
+Supported coordinate systems: YUpRightHanded (default), YUpLeftHanded, ZUpRightHanded, ZUpLeftHanded.
+There are also new methods in Scene and CameraUtils that can help you get information about the coordinate system.
+- Added CameraAxisPanel, which can show a small panel displaying the orientation of the X, Y, and Z axes.
+- Added PngBitmapIO class to SharpEngine.
+It can read or write png images so no third-party library is needed anymore to import textures or save rendered bitmap to disk.
+- Added SolidColorMaterial to make it easier to use solid color material (before user need to use StandardMaterial and set Effect to SolidColorEffect).
+- Added PlaneModelNode.AlignWithCamera method that orients the plane model so that it is facing the camera.
+- Added GetCameraPlaneOrientation to camera classes.
+- Added support to load textures from stream with new overloads to LoadDiffuseTexture method in StandardMaterialBase (base class for StandardMaterial and SolidColorMaterial).
+Before TextureLoader was needed to create a texture from stream.
+- bitmapIO parameter is now optional in the LoadDiffuseTexture method in StandardMaterialBase.
+When bitmapIO is null, then DefaultBitmapIO from GpuDevice is used.
+- Removed SharpDX dependency from Ab4d.SharpEngine.WinUI library (add DirectX 11 interop code to the library).
+- Added SharpEngineSceneView.DisableWpfResizingOfRenderedImage in Ab4d.SharpEngine.Wpf.
+When set to default true value, it produces sharper rendered image.
+- Added EngineCreateOptions.AdditionalValidationFeatures
+- Fixed using model or parent Group transformation on InstancedMeshNode.
+- Fixed moving camera with MouseCameraController in some cases when using an orthographic camera
+- Fixed disposing DirectX 11 device (used by Ab4d.SharpEngine.Avalonia on Windows and can be used by Ab4d.SharpEngine.Wpf with Intel gpu).
+- Improved LineSelectorData so that in case the LineSelectorData is created with LineNode, then LineNode's WorldMatrix will be used to transform all the line positions.
+- Improved AssimpImporter - names that are assigned to created GroupNode and MeshModelNode from Assump's Nodes are assigned more correctly.
+- Updated SpriteBatch class:
+-   Renamed Draw method to DrawSprite
+-   Added DrawBitmapText method to render a 2D text behind or on top of 3D scene
+-   Added DrawRectangle method to render a 2D rectangle behind or on top of 3D scene

+Breaking changes:
+- Changed the order of parameters in TextureLoader.CreateTexture method - the bitmapIO is now optional and was moved after scene or gpuDevice parameters.
+When bitmapIO is not set, then DefaultBitmapIO from GpuDevice is used.
+- Removed CreateTextureMaterial methods from TextureLoader.
+StandardMaterial and SolidColorMaterial with texture can be easily created by using class constructor and providing file name or file stream.
+- Removed Scene.BitmapIO property and added VulkanDevice.DefaultBitmapIO property that is set to an instance of PngBitmapIO.
+This provides the default (and fallback) png loader to load textures from png files so not other third-party BitmapIO is needed.
+- Renamed IBitmapIO.ConvertToBgra to ConvertToSupportedFormat and updated the code accordingly (now the rgba images are not converted to bgra anymore but are shown by the engine in its original format).
+- Ranamed AssimpImporter.ImportSceneNodes method to Import.
+Also changed the return type from SceneNode to GroupNode.

 **v0.9.18 beta6** (2023-10-20):
 - TextBlockFactory, BitmapTextCreator and BitmapFont are now part of SharpEngine.
 Also there is a build-in bitmap font that can be used without the need to provide your font.
 - Improved ways to manually dispose objects and resources by adding the following methods: GroupNode.DisposeAllChildren, GroupNode.DisposeWithAllChildren, GroupNode.DisposeChildren, ModelNode.DisposeWithMaterial, MeshModelNode.DisposeWithMeshAndMaterial, LineBaseNode.DisposeWithMaterial and StandardMaterial.DisposeWithTexture (see online help for more info: https://www.ab4d.com/help/SharpEngine/html/R_Project_Ab4d_SharpEngine.htm)